 MEDICAL EXPERTS are recommending that we shouldn't go home for the holidays.
 The science, along with the most recent data, reveals that it isn't wise or prudent to do so at this time.
 It's best to hunker down and spend the holiday season with only your housemate, or housemates, if that's your situation.
 And by all means we should do what's right for the greater good of humanity and our country.
 Always.
 But being sequestered doesn't mean we can't enjoy the holidays, because we can, we most certainly can.
 We have FaceTime, Skype, Zoom, Google Hangout and Duo and we are all adept at cooking and eating and decorating and ordering items online.
-And if we insist upon an alternative gathering of sorts to make us feel even better we can always go Holmes for the Holidays, under the safe and assured guidance of editor's Martin H. Greenberg, John L. Lellenberg and Carol-Lynn Waugh, plus artist-extraordinaire Guy Deel, and a host of contributing mystery authors paying homage to Sir Arthur Conan Doyle's classic detective creation, Sherlock Holmes.
+And if we insist upon an alternative gathering of sorts to make us feel even better we can always go Holmes for the Holidays, under the safe and assured guidance of editor's Martin H. Greenberg, John L. Lellenberg and Carol-Lynn Waugh, plus cover artist extraordinaire Guy Deel, and a host of contributing mystery authors paying homage to Sir Arthur Conan Doyle's classic detective creation, Sherlock Holmes.

 And ten other masterful authors unveil ten new holiday whodunits featuring the world's greatest Detective.
-It's elementary!"
+It's elementary!'

 The Watch Night Bell by Anne Perry